The Bizarre Fertility Festival of Japan

 Sounds bizarre and interesting at the same time, well, that’s the Japanese fertility festival for you.
 Also known as the Kanamara Matsuri (Festival of the Steel Phallus), it takes place at the Kanamara shrine in Kawasaki in beginning of April every year.
 There is no shame in holding a festival about sex even at religious venues.

-I was stunned when I read about this, and thought of writing a quick post on this unique festival.
-As the name suggests, the male reproductive organ forms the central theme of the event that’s reflected everywhere; from illustrations, candies, carved vegetables to decorations etc.
+As the name suggests, the male reproductive organ forms the central theme of the event and it reflects everywhere; from illustrations, candies, carved vegetables to decorations etc.

 How it all Started?